Susie Lingham: Museum directorship (2010s)

+Continued artistic career (2020s)

+In 2021, 5th Passage: In Search of Lost Time was presented at Gajah Gallery, Singapore, an exhibition that brought together artists who had previously shown works with 5th Passage, including works from Lingham and Victor.
+The exhibition sought to revive a consciousness of the various activities, ideals, and aspirations of 5th Passage.

+At the Gajah Gallery in 2022, Lingham held a solo exhibition titled Thought Sample Return, presenting a series of "conceptual sculptures" exploring reasoning and consciousness in the human mind.

 Art

 Turn (2012)

 For her solo show at The Substation, Lingham examined the kinetic aspect of words and their potential as ideas, a 'brink' or 'turning point' that was explored via book art, paper works, glass sculptures, and diorama installations, many using poetic texts, numerology, associative wordplay, and inkblot imagery.
 A limited edition book, An Unkempt Metaphysical Alphabet and a Pseudorandom Pataphysical Alphabet, had its pages displayed as a series of 26 Rorsarch inkblot-like formations that extend into pairs of words that interrogated each other, such as "Knot/Karma" and "Formlessness/Freedom."
 Inkblots were likewise seen in 64 Shifts, comprising circular pieces of paper stuck on the wall, curling like a tendril even as its individual pieces seemingly fold into itself.
 The exhibition opened with elsewhere|erehwsele, a performance work featuring sound and poetry, choreographed movement, and vocals.